mauroreisvieira/personal-website/docs/blog/sublime-text-3-tips.md

-I've been using Sublime Text 3 for probably four years now and in that time I've discovered tons of useful tricks.\
+I've been using Sublime Text 3 for probably five years now and in that time I've discovered tons of useful tricks.

 I figured I should start writing them down for anyone who might be interested.

 I'll try to explain the bits that seem esoteric because there are a lot of cool commands which only work in certain contexts.